51042/fall-2017-hw7/README.md

   1. The final estimate of the largest eigenvalue, k.
   2. The final estimate of the corresponding eigenvector, x.
   3. The number of iterations that it took to reach convergence.
+- The function must have a docstring describing its purpose, arguments, and return value.

 ### Specifications: `main`